-The Story of the Pineapple starts when Christopher Columbus brought the pineapple, which originated in South America, back to Europe as one of the prizes obtained in the New World.
+The Pineapple story begins with Christopher Columbus, who brought the pineapple, which originated in South America, back to Europe.
+The pineapple is thought of as an obtained prize from the New World.

-At that time sweets were not a common item because sugar was a rare, imported commodity, as was fruit.
-And so it was that the pineapple, with its intense sweetness, became so desirable and sought after.
-Pineapples were used impressively on banquets and considered to be the height of extravagance in Europe.
-It took Europeans two centuries to perfect a hothouse method of growing the fruit.
+Sweets, like sugar and fruit, were not considered as a commonly imported commodity.
+Therefore, the pineapple with its intense sweetness, became so desirable and widely sought after.
+Soon, thereafter, pineapples were highlighted on banquets and considered to be the height of extravagance in Europe.
+After about two centuries, Europeans perfected the hothouse method of growing the fruit.

-In later centuries, The Story of the Pineapple continues in the early American colonies when pineapples were used as symbols of hospitality and friendship.
-The legend tells of the sea captains of New England, who sailed to the Caribbean Islands and returned to the colonies with exotic fruits and spices.
+In later centuries, the Story of the Pineapple remained in the early American colonies when pineapples were used as symbols of hospitality and friendship.
+Legend tells about the sea captains of New England sailing to and from the Caribbean Islands with exotic fruits and spices.

-When clipper ships returned to port, their families would spear a precious pineapple on their iron gatepost as a common symbol to welcome friends and neighbors into their homes to celebrate the safe return of the captain and crew.
-The pineapple served as an invitation for them to visit, share his food and listen to the tales of the voyage.
+Then, as clipper ships returned to port, their families would spear a precious pineapple on their iron gatepost as a common symbol to welcome friends and neighbors into their homes.
+This symbolized celebrations and safe returns.
+Thus, the pineapple served as an invitation to visit, share food, and listen to tales about recent voyages.

-In early settlements, the pineapple was traditionally given as a gift of friendship.
-Over time, colonial Innkeepers added the pineapple to their signs and bedposts carved with pineapples were a common sight at Inns throughout New England.
-The tradition continues and to this day hotels and service industries proudly display and use the pineapple as a symbol of hospitality.
+In early settlements, pineapples were traditionally given as a gift of friendship.
+Over time, colonial Innkeepers added the pineapple to their signs.
+Also, pineapples carved into bedposts were a common sight at Inns throughout New England.
+In modern times, hotels and service industries continue to proudly display and use the pineapple as a symbol of hospitality.